JohnsonOshodi/JavaScript_Training-/exercises/README.md

 ## Tips

-While you solve these problems develop a problem solving framwork that help you the most in achieving success.
+While you solve these problems develop a problem solving framework that helped you the most in achieving success.
 Document the process and repeat.
 Happy coding.